 - Home Price: $800,133 median purchase price; $2,041 median monthly rent

-- Crime Rate: Safer than 92% of California cities
+- Crime Rate: Safer than 92% of San Diego neighborhoods

-Located about 30 minutes north of downtown is Carmel Valley, one of the best areas to live in San Diego.
-Families love this neighborhood because it’s one of the safest in the city, has access to highly-rated schools like Carmel Del Mar School and Torrey Pines High School, and has tons of local parks.
-Additionally, Carmel Valley is within 20 minutes of the beaches along Torrey Pines, Del Mar, and La Jolla.
+Located about 20 miles north of Downtown San Diego is Carmel Valley, one of the best areas to live in San Diego.
+Families love this neighborhood because it’s one of the safest in the city and close to highly-rated San Diego schools like Carmel Del Mar School and Torrey Pines High School.
+It’s also the perfect spot for active families since Carmel Valley is within a short drive of the beaches along Torrey Pines, Del Mar, and La Jolla.
 Residents can also take advantage of great hiking spots at the Carmel Mountain Preserve, with trails leading to an amazing view of the Penasquitos Creek Waterfall!
 Suburban life blends with urban exploration, as you’ll find restaurants, coffee shops, and more things to do just a short walk away.

 Things to Do in Carmel Valley